clausehound/clausehound-blog/content/blog/blog-bite-when-does-an-non-profit-have-to-inform-the-irs-about-changes-to-its-mission-in-articles-of-incorporation-and-by-laws/index.md

 ---
-title: "Blog Bite: When does an non-profit have to inform tax authorities about changes to its mission in articles of incorporation and by-laws?"
+title: "Blog Bite: When does a non-profit have to inform tax authorities about changes to its mission in articles of incorporation and by-laws?"
 author: alina@clausehound.com
 tags: ["Articles of Incorporation","Mondaq","Learn","All Jurisdictions"]
 date: 2014-02-25 00:00:00